Eelco Schattorie proud of Kerala Blasters comeback | Goal.com

 “They scored two goals.
 You would think the morale would go down.
 We then played with six midfielders and Sahal (Abdul Samad) came in and really did well.
 Samuel (Lalmuanpuia) was fantastic.
 Then we scored two goals, I take that as a huge positive.
 I told players we will get there.
 I am proud of what the boys did.”

-India international midfielder Sahal Abdul Samad was brought in as a change in the second half and he brought in an instant impact in the game as from his cross Messi Bouli scored the first goal for the hosts.
+India international midfielder Sahal Abdul Samad was brought on in the second half and he made an instant impact as he assisted Messi Bouli's first goal.

-The former NorthEast United coach revealed that he knows why the Blasters are having so many injury concerns but he refused to disclose the reason.
+The former NorthEast United coach revealed that he knows why the Blasters are having so many injury concerns but he refused to disclose details.

 “I know exactly what the reason is.
 But I am not going to elaborate on it.
 Management has to work on it.
 The club is doing everything it can to help.
 It has nothing to do with the training intensity.
 I will speak with the club internally.”

-Schattorie felt that even after eight matches in the season, Blasters are yet to attain their best form and that the team is slowly improving.
+Schattorie feels that even after eight matches, Blasters are yet to attain their best form and that the team is slowly improving.

 “Last week against Mumbai, in the first half, we outplayed them.
 If I look from the start of the season till now, you see progressions with individual players and in small things in how I like to play.
 To be honest, I think I am doing a great job, sounds arrogant, but I don't care (smiles).
 If everyone's fit, it will be much easier.”